Oktober (TV series): Production

 The series was initially developed for producer Kevin Loader as a BBC2 drama, but when the channel commissioner declined to greenlight the project writer Stephen Gallagher took it to Carnival Films.
 From there producer Brian Eastman offered it to ITV Drama Controller Nick Elliot.
 During filming in the Swiss Alps, a number of crew members suffered from altitude sickness, which temporarily halted production.

 The series was intended for broadcast in February 1998, with a number of listings magazines including features on the series prior to broadcast; but due to changes in ITV scheduling the series did not transmit until early April.

 Technical

-Though photographed by feature cinematographer Bruce McGowan on Super-16 negative in a 16x9 format, ITV Drama's then-reluctance to commit fully to widescreen broadcasting resulted in the episodes and subsequent DVD releases being cropped to suit the older screen size.
+Though photographed by feature cinematographer Bruce McGowan on Super-16 negative in a 16:9 aspect ratio, ITV Drama's then-reluctance to commit fully to widescreen broadcasting resulted in the episodes and subsequent DVD releases being cropped to suit the older screen size.
 The series has since been repeated on ITV2 but the uncropped version has yet to be released.